djoudi/docs/database/eloquent.md

 <a name="many-to-many"></a>
 ### Many-To-Many

 Many-to-many relationships are the most complicated of the three relationships.
-But don't worry, you can do this.
-For example, assume a User has many Roles, but a Role can also belong to many Users.
+In this example we have a User model which can have many Roles.
+But, a Role can also belong to many Users.
 Three database tables must be created to accomplish this relationship: a **users** table, a **roles** table, and a **role_user** table.
+We call the **role_user** table the "pivot table."

 The structure for each table looks like this:

 **Users:**